How do I know if a

 9. How much should I expect to pay for a collie puppy?

 Prices can vary widely, depending on the cost of living in the breeder's geographic location.
-On average, $600 - $1000 is the starting price range for a well-bred and properly-reared companion collie puppy.
+On average, around $1000 is the starting price range for a well-bred and properly-reared companion collie puppy.

 Not to be overlooked, consider providing a home to a "rescue" collie - that is, a collie from a local shelter.
 Collie Rescue groups are established in many areas of the U.S. and they are always seeking permanent or foster homes for less fortunate collies.
 Collie Rescue groups offer dogs of various ages and backgrounds - usually those who have been picked up by or surrendered to animal shelters.
-The fee for adopting one of these homeless collies can vary, but it is generally in the $100 range.
+The fee for adopting one of these homeless collies can vary, but be prepared to pay at least $100 or more.

 10. What should I look for in selecting a breeder?